 Editor's note: The terminology of the power saving area is FFS.

+The event report allowed area can also be used in an opposite sense if an area usage indication is provided together with the power saving area by the UE.
+A reporting indication that is determined by GMLC based on the area usage indication means when the UE detects the triggered or periodic event happens, if it is outside the event report allowed area, the UE is allowed to generate and send the event report to network to reduce UE power consumption.

 The event report allowed area applies to the Area, Periodic Location and Motion event types.
-When the UE decides to send an event report (i.e. the event is detected or the maximum reporting time is expired), if the UE is in the event report allowed area, the UE sends the event report.
-Otherwise the UE does not send the event report.
+When the UE decides to send an event report (i.e. the event is detected or the maximum reporting time is expired), if the UE is inside the event report allowed area, the UE sends the event report.
 If the event report is not received from the UE for an implementation dependent time period, the AF or LCS Client or GMLC cancels the deferred 5GC-MT-LR procedure for periodic, or triggered location events.

+Editor’s Note: whether a UE should occasionally send event reports when outside an event report allowed area to show an HGMLC and LCS Client that event reporting is still active in the UE is FFS.